Mustang Caves: Usage

 Scientists divide cave use in Upper Mustang into three periods.
 As early as 1,000 BC, the caves were used as burial chambers.
 During the 10th century, the region is thought to have been frequently battled over, and consequently, placing safety over convenience, families moved into the caves, turning them into living quarters.
-By the 1400s, the caves functioned as meditation chambers, military lookouts or storage units as people moved into villages.
+By the 1400s, the caves functioned as meditation chambers.